KaryFramling/EXTRAAMAS2023/EXTRAAMAS_2023.md

 ![](EXTRAAMAS_2023_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

-The influence plot reveals that a high "lstat" value lowers the predicted home price.
+The influence plot reveals that a high “lstat” value lowers the predicted home price.
 We use normal.CU = 0.390, which corresponds to the average price so the reference value is the same as for the Shapley value and this plot is indeed almost identical to the one shown at